 If you had 24 hours in San Francisco, what would you do?

 San Francisco, I love you.
-But you can be kind of expensive sometimes with your $400/night hotels.
+But you can be kind of expensive sometimes.
 So I put together some of my favorite free or wallet friendly activities you can do with 24 hours in San Francisco.
 Whether you’re by yourself, with your friends, husband, kids.. your coworkers.
 Whoever you are with (or not with), here are some of my favorite free (or cheap) sightseeing activities you can do with 24 hours in SFO, that are family friendly.

 1. Stroll the beach boardwalk.